Housing Payment Dates

 A. On-line with a non-VISA credit card at my.ucf.edu or at Millican Hall (MH 107) payment kiosk.

 Effective August 1, 2012 UCF Student Accounts will no longer accept VISA credit cards.
 Additionally, for all non-VISA credit card transactions, a non-refundable convenience fee equal to 2% of the transaction amount will be added to the payment.
 Convenience fees will also apply to debit card transactions that are handled via a credit card company, so review the payment transaction carefully prior to completion.
 Payments may not be credited to the student's account until the next business day, so plan on making online payments at least one business day before the actual due date.
-Select the option that sends a payment receipt to your e-mail, and retain the receipt until the payment posts to and appears on the student account.
+Select the option that sends a payment receipt to your e-mail, and retain the receipt until the payment posts to and appears on your student account. student account.

-Example: Student/Parent wishes to use the my.ucf.edu payment portal or the payment kiosk at Millican Hall to make a credit card payment of a $1,000.00 housing charge.
+Example: Student/Parent decides to use the my.ucf.edu payment portal or the payment kiosk at Millican Hall to make a credit card payment of a $1,000.00 housing charge.
 A convenience fee of 2% x $1,000.00 = $20.00 will be added to the transaction, and the total amount charged to the credit card will be $1,020.00.

 B. On-line with an E-Check at my.ucf.edu or Millican Hall (MH 107) payment kiosk.

 Electronic funds transfers done as on-line e-checks will not incur a convenience fee.
 You will need your bank's ABA routing number, your account number, and the check number, all of which should found on the paper check.
-You should also verify your banking institution will allow and accept e-check transactions prior to attempting this method of payment.
+You should also verify whether your banking institution will allow e-check transactions prior to attempting this method of payment.
 Payments may not be credited to your account until the next business day, so plan on making online payments at least one business day before the actual due date.
 You should select the option that sends a payment receipt to your e-mail, and retain the receipt until the payment posts to and appears on your student account.

 C. By Mail